BOND REPORT: 10-year Treasury Yields Slip Below 2.30% As ECB Leaves Policy Unchanged

 Continue Reading Below

-The yield on the 10-year Treasury note dropped 2.2 basis points to 2.285%.
+The yield on the 10-year Treasury note dropped a 1.4 basis point to 2.298%.
 Bond prices move in the opposite direction of yields; and one basis point is one hundredth of a percentage point.

-The yield on the German 10-year benchmark government bond, or bund, slipped 6.2 basis points and its French equivalent fell 6.5 basis points in response as any investor hope that Draghi might hint at an early unwinding of the central bank's quantitative easing were frustrated.
+The yield on the German 10-year benchmark government bond, also known as the bund, slipped 5.8 basis points and its French equivalent fell 6.5 basis points in response, as investors' hope for hints of an early unwind of the central bank's quantitative easing were disappointed.

 Continue Reading Below